Community Services Agency Macomb County assistance programs.

 Also get assistance with home buying process from housing counselors.
 Applicants of this program are able to become more informed and prepared to purchase a home.
 Also get access to ongoing credit counseling, repair services, and information on debt reduction.

-Locations of the Macomb community action are as follows.
+Locations of the Macomb County community action are as follows.